SysSoftwareSecLab/sb/README.md

 This evaluates LLM-generated bimanual programs and their safeguards by aligning requested task structure, generated source, reached behavior, and requirement-level evidence.

-This is a **local release candidate**, aligned with the current anonymous eight-page submission candidate.
-It has not been uploaded or assigned a public URL.
-The supported reproduction entry point is offline reanalysis of the supplied evidence; it does not regenerate model answers, independently reproduce human judgments, or certify a complete fresh-machine execution pipeline.

 ## Start here